sudeakarcay/FriendHub-Social_Media_Website/README.md

 FriendHub blocks XSS Attacks <br>
 FriendHub is secure for SQL Injection Attacks.

-Also, you can see the founders of FriendHub on the About page.
+Also, you can see the founders of FriendHub on the About page. <br>
 Other contributors: Enes Çakmak and Ahmet Talha Kılıç.